XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: Method

-\textbf{Embedding.} After fusion, the design of our embedding module takes inspiration from ActionMamba~\cite{chen2024video-mamba-suite}.
+\textbf{(2) Embedding}.
+After fusion, the design of our embedding module takes inspiration from ActionMamba~\cite{chen2024video-mamba-suite}.
 In ActionMamba, the input to the Mamba backbone is not raw video but feature embeddings derived from the pre-trained model, InterVideo~\cite{Internvideo}.
 Following a similar approach, we introduce an embedding step prior to feeding the data into the Mamba backbone.
 However, due to the absence of widely accepted pre-trained models for IMU and Wi-Fi data in both academic and industrial contexts, a dedicated module is required to generate these embeddings.
 In this regard, we leverage the TSSE (Temporal Signal Semantic Embedding) module from WiFiTAD, which has proven effective in embedding Wi-Fi data for temporal action localization tasks.
 The TSSE embedding module is a dual-stream architecture, where one stream is based on the Transformer, which excels at learning global features, and the other is based on convolutional layers, which are effective at capturing local features.
 These two streams are fused at the output stage to create a comprehensive feature representation.
 The fused embeddings are then passed into the Mamba backbone for further processing.
+The TSSE module learns the basic representations for both IMU and Wi-Fi data, overcoming the challenge of preparing representations for the Mamba backbone in the absence of pre-trained models for these modalities.